 It doesn’t fall under the umbrella of affordable, no, but it’s a home investment with a whole lot to offer.
-A purifier, humidifier, and fan all in one, this Dyson model has integrated sensors that analyze your air in real-time and displays these live diagnostics on an LCD screen.
-The HEPA filter captures 99.97 percent of particles 0.3 microns in size and also removes odors and gasses.
-As far as the humidifier goes, there’s an ultraviolet cleanse technology inside that gets rid of bacteria in the water, and you can get up to 36 hours of humidification off of a one-gallon tank.
+A purifier, humidifier, and fan all in one, this Dyson model has integrated sensors that analyze your air in real time and displays these live diagnostics on a LCD screen.
+The HEPA filter captures 99.97% of particles 0.3 microns in size and also removes odors and gasses.
+As far as the humidifier goes, there’s an ultraviolet cleanse technology inside that gets rid of bacteria in the water, and you can get up to 36 hours of humidification off of a 1-gallon tank.

 The machine has a monthly deep-clean cycle that can be activated by pressing a button and following the step-by-step process; it also signals when it’s time to change the combination filter.
 Other smart features include voice control, so you can use it with services like Amazon Alexa, Siri, and Google Assistant.

 Best Smart: Levoit Classic 300S Ultrasonic Smart Humidifier

 Weight: 4.3 pounds | Color: White/gray | Number of settings: 4 | Capacity: 6 liters